TL;DR: GPU Cloud Spot vs On-Demand vs Hyperscaler (May 2026)

 Spheron vs AWS/GCP/Azure: The cost gap is 40-85% across major GPU models when comparing on-demand rates.
 Beyond the hourly rate, Spheron does not charge egress fees, does not require minimum commitments, and bills per-minute.
 AWS, GCP, and Azure add egress, storage, networking, and reserved capacity overhead that compound the gap substantially on real workloads.

 Spheron vs RunPod: Spheron undercuts RunPod on H100 pricing ($2.01 vs $2.69 on-demand).
-RunPod offers a lower H200 on-demand rate ($3.59 vs $4.54), but Spheron's B200 spot pricing ($2.18/hr) has no RunPod equivalent, giving Spheron a significant edge for spot-eligible B200 workloads.
+RunPod offers a lower H200 on-demand rate ($3.59 vs $4.54), but for B200 workloads tolerant of interruption, Spheron's B200 spot at $2.12/hr ($4.99/hr on RunPod) offers significant savings.
+For on-demand B200, Spheron at $6.02/hr is higher than both RunPod ($4.99) and Lambda ($4.99-$5.29), so RunPod becomes attractive for non-interruptible B200 inference.
 Both platforms offer per-minute billing, spot instances, and multi-GPU configurations.
 RunPod has a larger community marketplace; Spheron aggregates from enterprise-grade data center partners with SLA guarantees.

 Spheron vs Lambda Labs: Lambda is on-demand only for most GPU models.
 If your workload benefits from spot pricing, Spheron delivers 40-60% cost reductions that Lambda cannot match.
 Lambda's GPU inventory is strong for H100 and A100; Spheron adds B200 spot availability.